terraform-ibm-modules/terraform-ibm-cluster/examples/secure-roks-cluster/README.md

 ## Inputs

-Review the following objects that you can customize in your terraform templates to create the VPC and Red Hat OpenShift on IBM Cloud secure cluster.
+Review the following variables that you can customize in your Terraform templates to create the related IBM Cloud resources for your secure OpenShift cluster.

 |Name|Description|Type|Default|Required|
 |-----|----------|----|-------|--------|